Opening windows with Isospin-Violating Dark Matter

 This is understood from Fig.~\ref{fig:Rfactors}, which shows that $R_D \simeq R_O$ for most experimental targets.
-For $f_n=f_p$, there remains an unconstrained window between the CRESST and XQC/CMB bounds for $m_\chi\lesssim$~0.3~GeV.
+For $f_n=f_p$, there remains an unconstrained window between the CRESST-surface and XQC/CMB bounds for $m_\chi\lesssim$~0.3~GeV.
 The window shrinks as $f_n/f_p$ is lowered until it finally closes for $f_n/f_p\lesssim -0.8$.
 For $f_n/f_p=-1$, a small window reopens for $m_\chi\gtrsim 6$~GeV, as the XQC detection capability is significantly diminished for its silicon target with nearly equal numbers of protons and neutrons.
 Note, however, that the balloon experiment of Ref.~\cite{Rich:1987st} could potentially constrain this open region of parameter space.

 We show 90\% CL constraints on $\sigma_{\chi n}$ in Fig.~\ref{fig:results_fptofn}.
 Since we consider $|f_p / f_n| \leq 1$, these constraints complement those presented in Fig.~\ref{fig:results_fntofp}.
 The CMB constraint in Fig.~\ref{fig:results_fptofn} is obtained by recasting the constraint on $\sigma_{\chi p}$ in Fig.~\ref{fig:results_fntofp} by using the relation, $\sigma_{\chi n}^{\rm CMB}=\sigma_{\chi p}^{\rm CMB}/(f_p/f_n)^2$.
 It is noteworthy that for the case of neutron-only scattering ($f_p=0$), CMB constraints are considerably weakened, which opens up an unconstrained window above the XQC excluded region for the entire $m_\chi$ range of interest and large $\sigma_{\chi n}$.